asam-oss/OSC-ALKS-scenarios/README.md

 #### Notes regarding esmini:

-The bounding boxes shown in esmini are not according to the given dimensions in the scenario catalogs.

 Esmini is an environment simulator with a visualization and does not provide an ALKS.
 Therefore, for demonstration purposes the vehicle under test is controlled by a so called "default controller", which is provided by esmini.
 This controller type is defined by the OpenSCENARIO standard as a controller that only maintains the speed and lane offset without taking other traffic participants into account.
 If the scenarios are used for testing an ALKS, then the activation of the ALKS is already prepared in the scenarios.
 Every scenario has an "ActivateALKSControllerAction" with an "ActivateALKSControllerStartCondition" referring to the simulation time.
 If the value for the simulation time is changed to 0, then the ALKS shall be activated directly at the beginning of the scenario.
 The actual sending of the manufacturer-specific signal from the environment simulation to the ALKS component for ALKS activation needs to be implemented in the environment simulation.